 - One card she doesn’t know about won’t hurt.
 At least I won’t have to answer so many questions.

-While it’s easy — too easy really — to justify these type of thoughts, the reality is pursuing financial infidelity is a slippery slope that can lead to divorce.
+While it’s easy — too easy really — to justify these types of thoughts, the reality is pursuing financial infidelity is a slippery slope that can lead to divorce.

-In this interview, we talk about 3 steps on this slippery slope:
+In this article, we’re going to walk you through 3 steps on this slippery slope: